Barbara McInnis

-Barbara McInnis (1935 – July 19, 2003) was a public health nurse, tuberculosis specialist, teacher, and innovator who dedicated her life to providing health care to homeless people and increasing the accessibility of health care services for homeless people.
-The Barbara McInnis House in Boston is named after her.
+Barbara McInnis (1935 – July 19, 2003) was an American public health nurse, tuberculosis specialist, teacher, and innovator who dedicated her life to providing - as well as increasing the accessibility of - health care services for homeless people.
+The Barbara McInnis House, located in the South End of Boston, is named after her.

 Early life

 McInnis was born to Joseph "Roy" and Esmeralda (Paszynska) McInnis in 1935.
 She grew up in Boston and attended Cathedral High School in the South End.